 - Cook covered on low heat for 45 minutes.

-- Add carrots and potatoes and make sure they are submerged in the cooking liquid.
+- Add the carrots and potatoes and make sure they are submerged in the cooking liquid.

 - Cook covered until they are tender, about 15 minutes.

-- Turn off the heat and let the curry roux dissolved, one piece at a time, in a ladle with a bit of broth.
-Mix gently without breaking the tender vegetables.
-And repeat the process until you finish dissolving all the roux.
+- Turn off the heat and dissolve ½ package Japanese curry roux, one cube at a time in a ladleful of hot broth.
+When the first cube is dissolved, release it to the broth and mix gently without breaking the tender vegetables.
+Repeat the process until you finish dissolving all the roux.

-- Add green peas and cook for another minute.
-Serve the curry with rice.
+- Add ¼ cup green peas and cook for another minute.
+Serve the curry with steamed rice.

 To Store

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3 days or in the freezer for a month.
 Remove the potatoes as they change texture once frozen.
-When you reheat, add a small amount of water to loosen up the curry.
-Reheat on low heat as the curry burns easily on the bottom of the pot.
+Defrost the frozen curry in the refrigerator for 24 hours before you want to reheat it.

 Nutrition